Cleber-Severo/Pokedex/README.md

 # Pokedex Project

 ## Introduction
-Thank you for having a look on my project, I hope you enjoy it!
+Thank you for taking a look on my project, I hope you enjoy it!

 ### Hello, thank you for having a look on my project, it is a pokedex webpage with the idea of consulting the data from the [PokéAPI](https://pokeapi.co/) and using the pokemon info avaliable, you can check it out by the [link](https://pokedex-delta-dun.vercel.app/)